lordyhas/ml-classification-method-projet/docs/index.rst

-.. nlp-toxic-detection documentation master file, created by sphinx-quickstart.
+.. ml-classification-experimentation documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-nlp-toxic-detection documentation!
+ml-classification-experimentation documentation!
 ==============================================

 Contents: